abik11/tips-tricks/DevExpress.md

 # DevExpress
 This is not a documentation or a complete tutorial, just a bunch of tricks and tips that have been useful to me while working with an amazing libraries shipped by DevExpress.
-Hope you will find something useful or interesting here.
+DevExpress has a huge and very detailed documentation, but sometimes it is difficult to find something there because of its size so I hope you will find something useful or interesting here.

 * [XPO](#xpo)
 * [ASP.NET MVC Extensions](#asp.net-mvc-extensions)